giantswarm/docs/src/content/tutorials/security/rbac/_index.md

   apiGroup: rbac.authorization.k8s.io
 ```

-Above YAML gives view rights to the whole cluster to both the user with `CN` prefix `jane` and all users within the `cluster-view` group.
+The above YAML gives view rights over the whole cluster to both the user with `CN` prefix `jane` and all users within the `cluster-view` group.

 Let's assume you have already created both users from the example above.
 As Jane's username hasn't changed, she automatically gets the new rights using her existing credentials.